 CREATe hosted the 10th Annual Conference of the EPIP Association (European Policy for Intellectual Property) in September 2015.
 Delegates interested in the economic, legal and political aspects of intellectual property rights explored the role of Intellectual Property (IP) in the Creative Economy,with a focus on copyright, data and the changing economics of the digital world.

-This event in June 2016 showcased research projects from across the CREATe consortium with forward-looking plenary sessions.
+This event in June 2016 at the Royal Society of Arts (RSA) in London showcased research projects from across the CREATe consortium with forward-looking plenary sessions.
 The event also marked the publication of the CREATe Legacy Brochure, which highlighted the impact of CREATe research on society, industry and policy from 2012-2016.

 A series of events marking a range of new projects, funded by the AHRC (as part of the Creative Industries Policy & Evidence Centre), the Leverhulme Trust, and the European Union’s Horizon 2020 research and innovation programme.
 Events explored some of the intellectual themes that link these projects, making connections with the wider academic and policy environment.

 Two-day conference in October 2022, celebrating one of CREATe’s longest-running flagship projects: Copyright Evidence (est. 2014).
 The conference took place almost 10 years to the day from our initial query into ‘what constitutes evidence for copyright policy’?
 Now, as we seek to establish the state of the art of empirical knowledge relating to copyright, we ask ‘what is the evidence that should inform copyright policy’.